Amin-Drishak/hec-hms-bayesian-calibration/README.md

-# hec-hms-bayesian-calibration
+# HEC-HMS Bayesian Calibration (Example)

-Toy HEC-HMS project with a mock Bayesian calibration script.
+This repository demonstrates the idea of calibrating HEC-HMS parameters with a Bayesian sampler.

+## Workflow
+1. Load synthetic rainfall-runoff data.
+2. Use a Bayesian approach to estimate parameters.
+3. Visualize parameter uncertainty.

+## Status
+Mock version for illustration only.